FlipsideCrypto/fsc-evm/models/doc_descriptions/protocols/nado.md

 {% docs nado_is_taker %}

 Boolean representing if the trader was the taker or maker.
+Each trade match emits two FillOrder events (one for each side), so when calculating volume or trade counts, filter to `is_taker = TRUE` to avoid double-counting.

 {% enddocs %}